gonzae/modui-popup/README.md

 ModuiPopup.open( {
   target : $( '#example' ),
   position : 'right center',
-  contents : 'This is a popup balloon!'
+  contents : 'This is a popup balloon.'
 } );
 ```